 Diversity and Inclusion in Accreditation

 Throughout the accreditation process, COPRA relies on programs to articulate dimensions of diversity as they relate to the program’s unique context.
-COPRA is sensitive to the specific goals and mission of a program, as well as the environment in which it operates, and expects programs to provide all students a supportive educational climate.
-Because graduates of NASPAA accredited programs across the world are expected to be leaders in promoting public service values and protecting the public interest, it is particularly important they be prepared to communicate and interact productively with a diverse and changing workforce.
+COPRA is sensitive to the specific goals, values, and mission of a program, as well as the environment in which it operates, and expects programs to provide all students a supportive educational climate.
+Because graduates of NASPAA accredited programs across the world are expected to be leaders in promoting public service values and protecting the public interest, it is particularly important they be prepared to communicate and interact productively with a diverse and changing workforce and citizenry.
 Thus, by prioritizing diversity and inclusion across the curriculum, faculty, staff, and student body, programs will prepare graduates to succeed in an intercultural and globalized era, where the global and local contexts are inextricably linked.

 In its implementation of Standards 3.2 and 4.4, COPRA seeks substantial evidence regarding programmatic efforts to promote diversity and a climate of inclusiveness, especially demonstrable evidence of good practice, a framework for evaluating diversity efforts, and the connection to the program’s mission and objectives.
 COPRA expects programs to demonstrate how they “promote diversity and a climate of inclusiveness” in a strategic diversity plan, developed with respect to a program’s unique mission and environment.
 Throughout the development process, it is recommended that programs take their unique context into consideration, including mission, goals, geographic location, and internal and external climate environments, as well as students.
 Thinking about these factors and actively engaging external stakeholders, faculty, and students in the planning and implementation process can ensure that diversity and inclusion efforts are integrated into the program’s core structures and decision-making processes.
 Tracking strategies and conducting periodic reviews of existing policies are also important ways programs can ensure that diversity efforts align with a program’s goals, objectives, and mission.
 Learn more about how to craft a Diversity Plan by listening to NASPAA’s Diversity Plans: Examples and Guidance for Development Voiceover PowerPoint, referring to guidance from this workshop presented at NASPAA in 2017, or by exploring peer examples of Diversity Plans.